If you are like many of us, you may have been toying with the idea…

 If the domain, you wish to use is already registered by another person the following message will be displayed “The domain name you have chosen is not available.
 Please try a new domain name search in the domain name box above.”
 Once you have an alternative domain name which is available for registration you can click on the “Proceed” button again.

-4. Once you have clicked on the “Proceed” button you will be taken to a new page (as can be seen below) where you will be required to furnish the required details to register a new account with SiteGround, furnish your payment details, confirm the hosting server you have selected and make the actual payment.
+4. Once you have clicked on the “Proceed” button you will be taken to a new page where you will be required to furnish the required details to register a new account with SiteGround, furnish your payment details, confirm the hosting server you have selected and make the actual payment.

 5. Once the payment has been finalised and your account has been created you will have access to your new account.
 This will give you access to a dashboard from where you can manage your account.
 See below example.